 - Electronic scoreboards automatically count goals as they go in the net and display the total at all times.
 They may also have speakers that sound a horn when a goal is scored.

-- Media inputs let you connect a phone, a tablet, or other device to the air hockey table so you can play music through an in-table sound system.
+- Media inputs let you connect a phone, a tablet, or another device to the air hockey table so you can play music through an in-table sound system.

-- Specialized pucks let you change up the game via different puck shapes, built-in lighting, or glow-in-the-dark paint.
+- Specialized pucks let you change up the game via different air hockey puck shapes, built-in lighting, or glow-in-the-dark paint.